utshomax/postman-docs/src/pages/docs/sending-requests/authorization.md

 To use authorization code grant type, enter a __Callback URL__ for your client application (which needs to be registered with the API provider), together with various details provided by the API service including __Auth URL__, __Access Token URL__, __Client ID__, and __Client Secret__.

-> You can enter your auth details in the web browser, instead of in Postman, if you prefer, by selecting __Authorize using browser__.
+> If you are using the Postman desktop app, you can enter your auth details in your web browser instead of in Postman by selecting __Authorize using browser__.

 #### Authorization code (with PKCE)